PowerLoom/docs/docs/index.md

 The "snapshotters" are like librarians who are continually observing shelves of books (smart contracts) and cataloging what books are added or removed, what pages change in existing books, and what notes readers add in book margins (events).
 :::

-## Why choose Powerloom to build your next Data Dashboard?

 If you are a developer looking to build a data dashboard, DEX aggregator, or any web3 application that requires data, Powerloom offers out-of-the-box features that can assist you in focusing on building robust applications while simultaneously taking care of the data aspect.

 Here are some of the key features of Powerloom: